gaehlerm/SoftwareEngineering/README.md

 Vectors are a higher level of abstraction than arrays.
 They are easier to use and simply better than arrays.
 Don’t ever bother using old school arrays.
 Don’t waste time learning more about arrays.
 I told you everything you have to know.

-## The onion layers
+## The abstraction layers

 //create a Figure with levels of abstraction.
 Levels: Infrastructure – Domain level – application level – API – acceptance tests/GUI

 // where did I get these layers from?
 And I think I have to look at this again.
 Most graphics I found have the domain level in the center.

+// some layers are in DDD p.70.

 In your code you will also have different levels of abstraction.
-These can be compared to the layers of an onion.
-Thus it is also called the onion architecture.
-The outer layer always depends on the interface of the inner layer.
+The upper levels always depend on the layer itself and on lower layers.
+A layer never depends on higher levels.

-The innermost layer is the Domain Model.
-It is the heart of your software.
+The lowest layer is the infrastructure layer.
+It manages the access to Input/Output (IO) and wraps all kind of low level functionality.
+It is followed by the Domain layer.
+The domain layer is the heart of your software.
 The Domain Model cannot be bought anywhere, it is unique to your problem.
 It solves the complexity of your business.
 It doesn't know anything about the outer layers.

 // TODO search images without copy right, sort the layers differently
 <div class="row">
     <img src ="images/onion_layers.webp" alt="Example onion layers of a project"width="247">
 </div>

+// rewrite this text here!
 ### 3rd party libraries

 The lowest, inner most level is the programming language and 3rd party libraries.
 You can’t change those unless you replace them.
 Changing code in a 3rd party library may be possible in some cases, but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
 Generally, this is an extremely bad idea as it involves a huge amount of work.
 The only reasonable approach is writing the authors of the library and offering help to get your suggestion implemented.